jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 ## What's Next

-In my next post on .Net testing, we'll cover transactional integration testing.
+In my next post on .Net testing, I will show some ways we can make tests with side-effects idempotent via test cleanup methods and transactional integration testing.